AsymiLinkMeta/Booking-System/README.md

     npm start
     ```

-You can access the frontend at [http://localhost:3001](http://localhost:3001) for development and [https://booking-system-muqm.onrender.com](https://booking-system-muqm.onrender.com) for production.
-The backend can be accessed at [http://localhost:3000](http://localhost:3000) for development and [https://booking-system-backend-i7qd.onrender.com](https://booking-system-backend-i7qd.onrender.com) for production.
+You can access the frontend at [http://localhost:3001](http://localhost:3001) for local development.
+The backend can be accessed at [http://localhost:3000](http://localhost:3000) for local development.

+### Database Setup

+The application uses Supabase PostgreSQL database.
+The database schema includes:

+- **users** - User accounts with roles (admin, businessowner, customer)
+- **businesses** - Business profiles with hours and services
+- **services** - Services offered by businesses
+- **bookings** - Customer bookings with status tracking
+- **reviews** - Customer reviews and ratings

+All tables have Row Level Security (RLS) enabled for data protection.

 ### Testing with Stripe Payment